In this article

 You can check if you are KYC verified or not by following these steps:

 1. Visit cvlkra.com

 2. Click on the KYC Inquiry link on the header as shown in the figure below

-3. Provide your PAN details or provide other details and click submit.
+3. Provide your PAN and other details and click submit.

 You can check your CKYC number from CVL or Karvy.
-Here is the process for finding your CKYC number:
+Here is the process to find out your CKYC number:

 - Visit Karvy website